plum-tech/mimir/specifications/CONTRIBUTION_GUIDE.md

 flutter pub run build_runner build
 ```

-Finally, build the Mímir based on your platform.
+Finally, build the SIT Life based on your platform.

 ```shell
 # For Android